-The sooner you figure out what works best for you, the more effective you will be in your work and study.
+The sooner you figure out what study methods works best for you, the more effective you will be in your work and study.

-Lastly, an effective study method is making use of the resources for which you pay.
+Lastly, an effective study method is making the most of university resources for which you pay.

 University staff are a lot less accessible than high school teachers, but they can immediately answer a question that might be hidden in a massive textbook.
 They have limited time to directly respond to the hundreds of students in each course, so do not be shy to send emails or arrange meetings outside of lecture time to clarify topics and details that are relevant.
 Librarians, especially, are super useful and help point you in the right direction!